 In the future, we are expected to see more innovative energy technologies and better energy management mechanisms, paving a more stable path for Taiwan's energy future.

-Taiwan's energy structure is undergoing unprecedented changes, with non-renewable energy playing a key role and profoundly affecting the island's future.
-From thermal power generation to nuclear energy, these energy choices hide complex issues that require careful exploration.
-Their advantages and disadvantages, impact on the environment, and impact on Taiwan's economy are all worthy of our in-depth consideration.
+Taiwan's energy structure is undergoing an unprecedented transformation, with non-renewable energy playing a key role and profoundly affecting the island's future.
+From thermal power generation to nuclear energy, there are complex issues hidden behind these energy choices that require our careful discussion.
+Their advantages and disadvantages, impact on the environment, and impact on Taiwan็ปๆตThe impact of this is worth our in-depth consideration.

-Thermal power generation, as Taiwan’s main non-renewable energy source, providing stable and reliable power supply.
-However, the process of burning fossil fuels releases a large amount of greenhouse gases, exacerbating global warming and causing a serious burden on the environment.
-In addition, coal-fired power generation may also cause air pollution and affect people's health.Natural gas power generation, compared with coal burning, its carbon emissions are lower, but it is still not a sustainable energy source.
+Thermal power generation, as Taiwanโs main non-renewable energy source, provides a stable and reliable power supply.
+However, the process of burning fossil fuels releases a large amount of greenhouse gases, exacerbating global warming and placing a serious burden on the environment.
+In addition, coal-fired power generation may also cause air pollution, affecting peoplehealthy.Natural gas power generation, compared with coal burning, its carbon emissions are lower, but it is still not a sustainable energy source.
 Its price fluctuations may also affect Taiwan's energy costs.
 We must carefully evaluate the pros and cons of these energy options and seek greener alternatives.

 - environmental impact: The impact of non-renewable energy on the environment, such as greenhouse gas emissions, air pollution, etc.

-- economic cost: Price fluctuations and long-term costs of different non-renewable energy sources.
+- ็ปๆตcost: Price fluctuations and long-term costs of different non-renewable energy sources.

 - All People Flood Risk Management: How to find more sustainable energy alternatives.